TritonDataCenter/rfd/rfd/0027/README.md

 ### Configuration
 * Configure account for use with Container Monitor via Portal, AdminUI, or the Triton CLI
-    * Enable Container Monitor
-    * Choose your allowed polling interval
-    * Upload your container monitor TLS configuration via Portal or AdminUI
-    * Tag instances that should not be monitored with `triton_cm_collect=false` _by default all of your instances will be collected_

 * [Configure](https://prometheus.io/docs/operating/configuration/) your
   Prometheus server
-    * Use the same TLS cert and key you provided in the previous steps
+    * Use the cert and key for your SDC user
-    * Add a job for the availability zones that your containers run in, using the polling interval configured in the previous step.
+    * Add a job for the availability zones that your containers run in, using DNS SRV discovery.
       ```
       - job_name: triton_jpc_east1